 Your shoulder is your most mobile joint, and while that gives you an enormous range of motion, it also increases your risk of dislocation.
 At Austin Shoulder Institute, in North Austin, Cedar Park and Round Rock, Texas, Robert Graham, MD, and Benjamin Szerlip, DO, provide state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.

 What is a shoulder dislocation?

 The shoulder joint is capable of a wide range of motion, depending on a complex group of bones, ligaments, tendons and other soft tissues for proper function.
-A dislocation occurs when the upper arm bone (your humerus) wholly or partially slips out of the cup-shaped socket (called the glenoid).
+A dislocation occurs when the upper arm bone (humerus) wholly or partially slips out of the cup-shaped socket (glenoid).
 Dislocation can cause considerable pain in the shoulder, as well as instability in the joint.

 What are the symptoms of a shoulder dislocation?

 Symptoms of a dislocated shoulder vary based on whether the dislocation is full or partial, as well as the direction of the dislocation.
 For example, you may experience:

 - Numbness or tingling in your arms